Your Guide to Multi-Family Homeowners Insurance

 WRITTEN BY: Mark Romero

-Many people choose to get multi-family homes as an investment properties for passive income.
+Many people choose to get multi-family homes as investment properties for passive income.
 Real estate investing is a great income source that lasts a long time bringing in a constant cash flow.
-Multi-Family Homeowners Insurance can be obtained to protect your investment home and your tenants.
+Multi-family homeowners insurance can be obtained to protect your investment home and your tenants.

 Types of multi-family homes

-A multi-family dwelling is different from a single-family property.
-It’s any building capable of housing more than one occupant in its unit.
+A multi-family dwelling is any building with several units capable of housing more than one family.
 Each living unit would have its kitchen, bathroom, and living spaces, with walls dividing the units to keep them private and separate.
-The owner of multi-family home life in one of the units rents out the rest or rents them all out and lives elsewhere.

 Some examples of a multi-family dwelling are: